What is Antisemitism?

 And to their amazement, an enormous smile appears on his face, and he says, “Thank you so much for this beautiful welcome!
 Nobody has ever welcomed me so warmly before!”
 And he gets out his little money bag, and he takes out a gold, five-ruble coin, and gives it to each of these people.
 “Thank you for making me feel so welcome.”

-Well, they don’t know what to make of this, but five rubles is five rubles, so they go away.
-They take the money; they go away.
+Well, they don’t know what to make of this, but five rubles is five rubles, so they take the money.
+And they go away.

 Well, again, they don’t know what to make, but a ruble is a ruble.